wouterfennis/copilot-lab/labs/lab-03-integration-testing/README.md

 You are given a multi-module codebase with missing or incomplete integration tests.
 The instruction file documents testing standards and quality gate requirements.

+## Prerequisites

+You should be comfortable with:

+- Difference between unit and integration tests
+- Running a test framework (e.g., xUnit, pytest, Pester)
+- Basic linting / formatting tools
+- Reading simple CI output (optional)

 ## Assignment

 1. Review `.github/copilot-instructions.md` for testing and quality gate standards.